 - Examination of the music and story of the current Mill City Summer Opera production

-EFFECTIVE PARTNERSHIPS AND BUILDING COMMUNITY
+PARTNERSHIPS & COMMUNITY

 With these partnerships, our teaching artists help students from a variety of cultures and backgrounds make connections on how theatre and opera can help build empathy, foster self-confidence, and build vital skills in their daily lives.
 This approach allows us to go beyond the workshops and performances, and provide a basis for building community around arts.